tradingstrategy-ai/docs/source/programming/learn.rst

 Books, tutorials and courses on trading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Machine Learning for Algorihmic Trading
+Machine Learning for Algorithmic Trading
 ---------------------------------------

 A book by Stefan Jansen alongside the ZipLine reloaded and community forum.  `Read more <https://ml4trading.io/>`__.